ctumwebaze/ctumwebaze.github.io/_posts/2016-03-14-wiremock-with-genymotion.md

 `curl -X GET http://localhost:8888/api/communicationmethods`

+You can find more information about how WireMock stubbing works [here](http://wiremock.org/stubbing.html)

-We have successfully configured WireMock, we now configure our emulator to use WireMock as a proxy.
+Now that you have successfully configured WireMock, you need to configure your emulator to use WireMock as a proxy.
 To do this,

 1. Go to Android Settings
 ![Android Settings](/images/backend-proxy-android-settings.png)